 Step 1: Determine the purpose

 First, identify the purpose of the letter.
 Clearly understand the specific actions that the representative will be authorized to undertake on your behalf.
-The actions could be related to legal matters, medical issues, or administrative tasks, or other areas of concern.
+The actions could be related to legal matters, medical issues, administrative tasks, or other areas of concern.

 Step 2: Format and content

 Select an appropriate format for the letter.
 Since an authorization letter is a legal document, use a formal business letter format.
 This format typically requires you to provide a header containing your and the recipient’s names, addresses, contact information, and the date.
 The header is followed by a subject line that concisely states the letter’s purpose.
-Next, address the recipient with a formal salutation using their name and title.
+Next, address the recipient with a formal salutation, using their name and title.

 Step 3: Include the necessary details